JustAn0therDev/black-marlin/README.md

 Feel free to open issues and fork as you feel like it.
 I'll be happy to help in any case.

 ### How to compile:
-To compile the program on Windows, use Visual Studio 2019 and build the program from the CMakeLists.txt file in the root directory of the repo.
+To compile the program on Windows, use Visual Studio (2015, 2017 or 2019) and build the program from the `CMakeLists.txt` file in the root directory of the repo.

 To compile the program on Linux, do as you please as long as the compiler supports C++17 as standard and the `-lpthread` option, since the `cpphttplib` uses `thread`.

-### Guidelines
+### Guidelines:
 - Any files that are not required to compile the program and/or are not part of the usage at all, **should not be included in the version control system.
 This will be reviewed in any pull request**.
 - Please follow the code's pattern; keeping the code looking the same everywhere in the program makes it easier to change stuff.